-The causes of bloat can be a medical myster.
+The causes of bloat can be a medical mystery.
 Sometimes bloat may occur for no known reason (idiopathic).
-The following, however, are thought to be aggravating factors.
+The following, however, are thought to be possible aggravating factors.

-- Breed.
-Breeds that have a tendency to develop bloat include the following; Great Danes, Labrador Retrievers, Standard Poodles, Dobermans, German Shepherds, Malamutes, Labradors, Saint Bernards, Wolfhounds, Irish Setters, and Akitas.
-However, any dog may develop bloat, regardless of size and conformation.
+Breeds that have a tendency to develop bloat include the following: Great Danes, Labrador Retrievers, Standard Poodles, Dobermans, German Shepherds, Malamutes, Labradors, Saint Bernards, Wolfhounds, Irish Setters, and Akitas.
+However, any dog may develop bloat regardless of size and conformation.

-- Hereditary factors.
-A tendency to bloat may run in the dog's family.
-Having a first-degree relative (a sibling, parent or offspring) suffer from bloat may be a predisposing factor for bloat.
+A tendency to bloat may run in a dog's family.
+Having a first-degree relative (a sibling, parent, or offspring) suffer from bloat may be a predisposing factor.

-- Age/sex.
-According to PetEducation, dogs over the age of seven are twice as likely to develop bloat than a dog of 2-4 years of age.
-Also male dogs are more likely to develop bloat than females.
+According to PetEducation, dogs over the age of seven are twice as likely to develop bloat than a dog of 2 to 4 years of age.
+Also, male dogs are more likely to develop bloat than females.

-- High-fiber diets.
-Dogs that eat high-fiber foods develop a tendency to gas, because high-fiber food tends to ferment and release gas once in the stomach.
+Dogs that eat high-fiber foods develop a tendency to gas because high-fiber food tends to ferment and release gas once in the stomach.
 Beet pulp, soybeans, and brewer's yeast have a history of being linked to gas.

-- Stress.
 Dogs that are under stress may develop a predisposition to ingest air and be prone to bloat.
 The same applies to dogs that are particularly anxious and fearful.
-Allowing the dog to lead a stress-free and happy life, therefore, lowers the incidence of bloat.
+Allowing the dog to lead a stress-free and happy life could reduce the likelihood of bloat.

-- Strenuous exercise.
-There is a belief that strenuous exercise and excessive excitement should be avoided for an hour before eating and two hours following a meal (especially of dry food), because it may cause bloat in some dogs.
+There is a belief that strenuous exercise and excessive excitement should be avoided for an hour before eating and two hours following a meal (especially of dry food) because they may cause bloat in some dogs.

-- Water consumption.
-There is also a belief than drinking large amounts of water after eating may cause bloat in some dogs.
-Dry food can expand greatly in water, creating a large blob of food that the stomach was not meant to contain.
+There is also a belief that drinking large amounts of water after eating may cause bloat in some dogs.
+Dry food can expand greatly in water, creating a large blob of food that the stomach was not prepared to contain.